American Council of Trustees and Alumni: History

 ACTA was founded in 1995 as the National Alumni Forum by former National Endowment for the Humanities chairman Lynne V. Cheney, former Colorado governor Richard Lamm, then U.S. Senator and future University of Colorado at Boulder president Hank Brown, sociologist David Riesman, Nobel Laureate Saul Bellow, U.S. Senator Joe Lieberman, and former ACTA president Anne D. Neal.
 With the exception of Neal, all those involved in ACTA's founding have since retired.
 In 1996, the organization changed its name to the American Council of Trustees and Alumni.
 Jerry L. Martin, a former philosophy professor at the University of Colorado at Boulder, was president from the organization's founding until 2003, when Neal became president.
-In 2016, Michael Poliakoff, formerly Vice President of Policy at ACTA, took over as the organization's president.
+In 2016, Michael Poliakoff, formerly vice president of policy at ACTA, took over as the organization's president.

 Organization

 ACTA is a non-profit organization and is funded by grants from foundations and gifts from individuals.
 Foundations that have donated to ACTA include the Lynde and Harry Bradley Foundation, the John M. Olin Foundation and the Lumina Foundation for Education.
-Members of ACTA's board of directors include Mark Ridenour (chairman), Edwin D. Williamson (secretary), John Altman(treasurer), Janice Rogers Brown, Heidi Ganahl, Paul S. Levy, Karrin Taylor Robson, Stuart Taylor, Jr., Stephen Joel Trachtenberg, and Reuben Jeffery.
+Members of ACTA's board of directors include Mark Ridenour (chairman), Janice Rogers Brown (treasurer), Judith Messina (secretary), Edwin D. Williamson, Heidi Ganahl, Paul S. Levy, Karrin Taylor Robson, Stuart Taylor, Jr., Stephen Joel Trachtenberg, and Reuben Jeffery.